peteroupc/peteroupc.github.io/randomtest.md

 [^6]: J. D. Cook, "Using one RNG to sample another", June 4, 2019.

 [^7]: Schaathun, H.G.
 "Evaluation of Splittable Pseudo-Random Generators", 2015; Claessen, K., et al. "Splittable Pseudorandom Number Generators using Cryptographic Hashing", Proceedings of Haskell Symposium 2013, pp. 47-58.

+[^8]: von Neumann, J., "Various techniques used in connection with random digits", 1951.